 - Cleaning supplies.
 You still have to keep your home reasonably clean when there is no running water to help prevent illness and disease.
 You can find some cleaning hacks HERE.

-- Personal waste.
+- Personal waste plan.
 You have to have a plan to deal with personal waste when the toilet won’t flush.
 This article tells you how to make a human kitty litter toilet, a very inexpensive solution to the personal waste issue.
 Waste must be handled very carefully to avoid the spread of disease and illness.

 Here are the items I recommend that you keep on hand for water emergencies:

 - Basins (This is a great deal on a 12-pack of dishpans.
 You’ll find a million uses for them!)

 - Baby wipes (These can be used for hand washing and personal hygiene.
 We use this brand because it is free from many of the toxic additives of regular baby wipes.)

 - Your regular spray cleaner (Ours is vinegar and orange essential oil)

 - Kitty litter.
 This soaks up messes, and helps to absorb odor.
 (If your toilet won’t flush because you’re on a city sewer system, it can also be used as a makeshift toilet.
 This serious concern is discussed here.)